-Peter Teffer is a freelance journalist, photographer and political scientist from The Netherlands.
-He is specialized in reporting several topics, among which (but not limited to):
+Peter Teffer is a freelance investigative journalist, photographer and political scientist from The Netherlands.

-- Stories about The Netherlands.
-Peter is the Netherlands correspondent for the Christian Science Monitor and he has written several articles for the International Herald Tribune (the New York Times‘ global edition).
-He is a regular contributor to radio shows on Deutsche Welle and Free Speech Radio News.
+- Before 2014, Peter was the Netherlands correspondent for the Christian Science Monitor .
+He has written several articles for the International Herald Tribune (the New York Times‘ global edition) and was a regular contributor to Deutsche Welle and Free Speech Radio News.

 - He also also written stories for Dutch media about digital affairs, politics, and pop culture (mostly superhero comics).

 Peter is available for assignments from English language media.